the-jacobian-matrix/Ember/README.md

 EMP uses LLVM via the **LLVM C API** and also shells out to LLVM tools (`llc`, `lld-link`, `lli`).

-### Option A (easy): keep the bundled LLVM folder

-This repo can include a folder like:

-- `llvm-21.1.8-windows-amd64-msvc17-msvcrt/`

-If this folder exists, the build defaults to using it.

-### Option B (what you asked for): do NOT upload LLVM; have friends download it

-If you remove the `llvm-21.1.8-windows-amd64-msvc17-msvcrt/` folder before sharing the repo, **building EMP from source will fail** until LLVM is provided.

 To build without the bundled LLVM folder:

 1. Download a Windows x64 LLVM build that includes: